acrazing/webpack-html-generator-plugin/README.md

   // be override
   // default is {}
   globalVariables?: {[key: string]: {[key: string]: string}};
-  // other header variable for default template
+  // other head content for default template
   // default is ''
-  header?: string;
+  head?: string;
   // content variable for default template content?: string;
   // the filename to emit, `[name]` will be replaced